OHI-Science/ohi-science.github.io/_posts/2018-04-16-people-of-ohi-erin-oreilly.md

 **What is your personal story behind why you do what you do?**

 I fell in love with the ocean at a young age, spending a lot of time at Southern California beaches and aquariums.
-My path to become a marine scientist was solidified on a high school trip to Costa Rica where I worked with leatherback sea turtles.
+My path to becoming a marine scientist was solidified on a high school trip to Costa Rica where I worked with leatherback sea turtles.
 Once I held back the flipper of a sea turtle giving birth, I knew I wanted to devote my life to marine conservation and I haven’t looked back since.

 **What aspect of your work are you most proud of?**